amarula/slidev-theme-amarula/example.md

 # What is Slidev?

-Slidev is a slide maker and presentation tool designed for developers.
-It includes the following features:
+Slidev is a slides maker and presenter designed for developers, consist of the following features

-- 📝 **Text-based** - focus on your content with Markdown, then style it later
+- 📝 **Text-based** - focus on the content with Markdown, and then style them later
-- 🎨 **Themable** - themes can be shared and reused as npm packages
+- 🎨 **Themable** - theme can be shared and used with npm packages
 - 🧑‍💻 **Developer Friendly** - code highlighting, live coding with autocompletion
-- 🤹 **Interactive** - embed Vue components to enhance your expressions
+- 🤹 **Interactive** - embedding Vue components to enhance your expressions
 - 🎥 **Recording** - built-in recording and camera view
-- 📤 **Portable** - export to PDF, PPTX, PNGs, or even a hostable SPA
+- 📤 **Portable** - export into PDF, PNGs, or even a hostable SPA
-- 🛠 **Hackable** - virtually anything that's possible on a webpage is possible in Slidev
+- 🛠 **Hackable** - anything possible on a webpage

 <br>
 <br>